EXECUTIVE DIRECTOR: WENDY WILSON

 LEADERSHIP ADVISORS:

 ROB DIXON has served on staff with InterVarsity Christian Fellowship for the last 21 years.
 In his current role, he oversees InterVarsity’s ministry on college and university campuses in central California and southern Nevada.
-Issues at the intersection of gender and faith are a key aspect of Rob’s ministry, and he recently completed a Doctor of Intercultural Studies degree at Fuller Theological Seminary, where he researched attributes of flourishing male/female partnerships in mission.
+Issues at the intersection of gender and faith are a key aspect of Rob’s ministry, including a book Together in Ministry that came out of his doctoral studies at Fuller Theological Seminary, where he researched attributes of flourishing male/female partnerships in mission.

 LEANNE DZUBINSKI served overseas as a church planter, educator, and trainer for missionaries and missionary women for 17 years with Greater Europe Mission.
 During that time she also studied mission-related issues such as acculturation and women’s contributions to missions.
-Now she teaches in the Cook School of Intercultural Studies at Biola University.
+After a decade of teaching in the Cook School of Intercultural Studies at Biola University, she now teaches at Asbury Seminary.
 Her research focuses on women in leadership, particularly executive-level women leaders in mission organizations.
+She is the co-author of Women in the Mission of the Church.

 “Missio Nexus recognizes the historical contribution that women have made in the pursuit of the Great Commission.
 We are committed to seeing women developed across the array of opportunities in the North American mission movement.
 Wendy Wilson has been an outstanding resource for women’s development and in areas of leadership and we therefore purposefully partner with her and endorse her ministry.”

-SUSAN TORRENCE (CPA) (Idaho, USA) is a professional accountant and tax preparer in her community as well as finance committee member for her local church.
-Sue also serves on the leadership team for a regional training effort, Women Equipping Women, in her local church’s Women’s Bible Study, and with the Board of Bear Paw Camp.
+JULIE GRUNZWEIG (CPA) (Idaho, USA) is a professional accountant and tax preparer in her community as well as Board member for a local private school.
+Julie also serves on the leadership team for a local training effort for women in ministry, and as a facilitator in her local church’s Women’s Bible Study.